lammps/lammps/doc/src/Errors_messages.rst

    it in different ways.

 *Two groups cannot be the same in fix spring couple* Self-explanatory.

+*Type label already exists: type labels must be unique* For a given type-kind (atom types, bond types, etc.), a given type label can be assigned to only one numeric type.

+*Type labels cannot start with a number* Self-explanatory.

 *Unable to initialize accelerator for use*